freon4dsl/Freon-documentation/docu-content/010_Documentation/020_Creating_the_Metamodel/010_Language_Structure/+page.md

 ## Limited Concept

-A _limited concept_ is a concept that has a limited number of predefined instances.
+A _limited concept_ defines a fixed set of predefined instances.
 Actually, it is an extended version of an enumeration.
 All instances become part of the standard library of your language.

 A limited concept must always have a name property (`name: identifier;`), but if this is not provided